SoulCycle Owner, Trump Donors Face Public Shaming

 The law requires public disclosure of campaign donations above $200.

-It's one of many reforms enacted since the Watergate scandal of the 1970s.
-Sheila Krumholz, the executive director of the Center for Responsive Politics, and a fierce advocate for transparency, says the timing of Castro's tweet, coming right after a weekend of violence, plays into the hands of anti-transparency forces.
+It's one of many reforms enacted since the scandal of the 1970s.
+Sheila Krumholz, the executive director of the Center for Responsive Politics and a fierce advocate for transparency, says the timing of Castro's tweet, coming right after a weekend of violence, plays into the hands of anti-transparency forces.

 "There are folks who would like nothing more than to remove access to information about who's paying for our elections," she warns.